What Allegiant Owes You If They Damage Your Bag

 • Report it to Allegiant’s Baggage Service Office in the airport and ask the agent how to get reimbursed.

-• You must report damage within 12 hours of arrival on domestic flights, and within 7 days for international flights.
+• You must report damage within 12 hours of arrival and within 24 hours for missing contents.

 Maybe you touched down at a sunny vacation location, but your bags looked like they fell straight onto the baggage carousel from 30,000 feet.